shenglinwh/psvro/draft-jiang-sidrops-psvro.md

 Consequently, the absence of data validation and standardization in operations within the IRR or RPKI framework means that there is no guarantee of the accuracy of the data registered in any route origin registry.

-## Coverage of Route Origin Registry
+### Security Risks from Partial Deployment

 As the adoption of Resource Public Key Infrastructure (RPKI) continues to grow, the number of address prefixes registered within RPKI is gradually increasing.
 However, recent reports from the Number Resource Organization (NRO) indicate that the coverage of IP prefixes within ROA has been relatively low.
 Notably, the protection rate of route origin validation (ROV), as measured by Mutually Agreed Norms for Routing Security (MANRS) {{MANRS}}, is significantly lower than the coverage of ROAs.
 Additionally, {{IRRegularities}} also notes a decreasing trend in IP Prefix coverage in certain IRRs.

 On the other hand, it becomes evident that currently active IRRs and RPKI offer limited coverage for MOAS, particularly in the case of IPv6.
 Moreover, the existing authoritative IRRs (maintained by regional Internet registries) and RPKI typically only allow registration of address blocks for self-managed purposes, posing a significant obstacle in supporting many legitimate MOAS prefixes.

-Limited IP prefix coverage within the current route origin registry, especially for MOAS prefixes, does not allow for adequate BGP announcement validation, i.e., it is difficult to distinguish accurately distinguishing legitimate MOAS from prefix hijacking or misconfiguration.
+Limited IP prefix coverage within the current route origin registry, especially for MOAS prefixes, hinders the complete validation of route announcements, significantly limiting the motivation for network operators to utilize routing source registration.

+## Operation of Resources among IRRs and RPKI

-## Inconsistency between different Route Origin Registries
+### Inconsistency between different Route Origin Registries

 Based on the analysis presented in the previous sections, it is evident that relying solely on a single source of route origin registry is insufficient in route origin validation.
 To address this issue effectively, it is recommended to integrate the RPKI and multiple active IRRs.
 This integration would not only enhance the IP address space coverage and AS participation rate but also improve the accuracy of route origin registry.